-Recommended for Beach Bars because: Live music, water sport rentals and a kitchen that cranks out lots of food keep this large beach bar hopping.
+Recommended for Beach Bars because: Fronting a wide section of the beach with water sport rentals and a kitchen that cranks out lots of good, casual food and cold drinks.

 Gina's expert tip: This is a good place for a game of pickup volleyball.